openzipkin/zipkin-reporter-java/README.md

 ## Artifacts
-All artifacts publish to the group ID "org.apache.zipkin.reporter2".
+All artifacts publish to the group ID "io.zipkin.reporter2".
 We use a common release version for all components.
-### Source Releases
-Source Releases are uploaded to [Apache](https://dist.apache.org/repos/dist/release/incubator/zipkin/zipkin-reporter-java)
-### Binary Releases
-Binary Releases are uploaded to [Apache](https://repository.apache.org/service/local/staging/deploy/maven2) and synchronized to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.zipkin%22)
+Releases are uploaded to [Bintray](https://bintray.com/openzipkin/maven/zipkin) and synchronized to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.zipkin.reporter2%22)
-### Binary Snapshots
+### Library Snapshots
-Binary Snapshots are uploaded to [Apache](https://repository.apache.org/content/repositories/snapshots/) after commits to master.
+Snapshots are uploaded to [JFrog](http://oss.jfrog.org/artifactory/oss-snapshot-local) after commits to master.
 ### Version alignments
 When using multiple reporter components, you'll want to align versions in one place.
 This allows you to more safely upgrade, with less worry